Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

  </figure>

 From this graph, it is evident that characterizing the market cycles requires retroactive analysis.

-For example, finding a Bear market (down-trending market), assuming we start during Bull (blue) market condition, starting from earlier dates to later dates, we identify a market-high close price (initialize to the close price corresponding to the first day).
-Then, moving forward day-by-day, we monitor the close price relative to the previous high each day until a new high is found or the market falls by 20% relative to the market high.
+For example, finding a Bear market (down-trending market), assuming we start during Bull upward trending (blue) market condition, starting from earlier dates to later dates, we identify a market-high close price.
+Initialize the market high to the close price corresponding to the first day.
+Then, moving forward day-by-day, we monitor the close price relative to the previous high until a new high is found or the market falls by 20% relative to the market high.
 On the day the market falls by 20% relative to the market high, a Bear market is detected.
 At this point, we go back (retroactively) and fill in the dates from the high to the present day and mark the days as *mkt* = -1.
 The market days before the high are marked as *mkt* = 1, corresponding to the Bull market.
 The Bear market starts on the next market day following the previous high.
-The *mcnr* variable is set equal to zero at the beginning of the market cycle and, from that point forward to the present, indicates the percent decrease from the market high.
+The *mcnr* variable is set equal to zero at the beginning of the Bear market cycle, and from that point forward to the present, indicates the percent decrease from the market high.

 Similarly, once in a Bear market (downward trending market), a Bull market is detected when the market increases by greater than 20% relative to the market low.
 Once the market has increased by 20% from the market low, we go back (retroactively) and fill in the dates from the low to the present day and mark the days as *mkt* = 1.
 The market days before the market low, from the previous market high, are marked as *mkt* = -1, corresponding to the Bull market.
-The *mcnr* variable is set equal to zero at the beginning of the market cycle and, from that point forward to the present, indicates the percent increase from the market low.
+The *mcnr* variable is set equal to zero at the beginning of the Bull market cycle, and from that point forward to the present, indicates the percent increase from the market low.

 # Recessions: Annotations and Fill-Between